mietek/pol/README.md

 Of course, multiple core buffers imply an allocation problem.
 A simple round-robin is as effective a scheme as any.

 If you are going to scan data sequentially, you can save many accesses by reading consecutive blocks at the same time.
 However it is likely that random reads may be interspersed with these sequential ones.
 An effective solution is to store the *last* block in the sequential area and the number of blocks somewhere for your read subroutine.
 If the block isn't in core, and is within the sequential range, it can read as many consecutive blocks as there are consecutive buffers available.
-Don't attempt more than this - ie, making more buffers available.
+Don't attempt more than this - i.e., making more buffers available.
 The net effect is that you will do the best you can with sequential blocks, subject to interfering constraints.

 You will inevitably spend a lot of effort reading-writing disk.
 But remember the Basic Principle!